 - positional information about each token is added to embeddings using positional encodings or embeddings

-- Tokenization is cutting input data into meaningful parts that can be embedded into a vector space.
+- Tokenization is cutting input data into parts (symbols) that can be mapped (embedded) into a vector space.

-- Can add tokens for pooling purposes e.g. class token ([CLS]) used for text classification in BERT transformer.
+- Sometimes we append special tokens to the sequence e.g. class token ([CLS]) used for classification embedding in BERT transformer.